 - Onsen Hot Pools

-A relaxing and rejuvenating soak in the famous Onsen hot pools with spectacular outdoor views overlooking the Shotover River Canyon is a must-do for every Instagrammer visiting Queenstown.
+A relaxing and rejuvenating soak at Onsen, one of NZ’s famous hot pools.
+It offers spectacular outdoor views overlooking the Shotover River Canyon is a must-do for every Instagrammer visiting Queenstown.
 It’s best in winter, as the cooler outdoor temperatures complement the experience.
 The Onsen pools generally need to be booked well in advance.
-The good news is that we have found a way to reserve your Onsen hot pool often with a discount.
+Reserve your Onsen hot pool here.